- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 Organizations may foster innovation, creativity, and productivity by adopting the practices described in this book.

-Work Rules! is a must-read for every business owner who cares about cultivating a positive and productive work environment, and it provides a fascinating glimpse into Google’s workplace culture.
+Work Rules! is a must-read for every business owner who cares about cultivating a positive and productive work environment.
+It also provides a fascinating glimpse into Google’s workplace culture.

 2. Leaders Eat Last: Why Some Teams Pull Together and Others Don’t — Simon Sinek